 Despite the distance to the pitch created by the running track, it was still quite possible to see the ball take a bobble off the knee and into the net from the far side of the ground.
 There were two dug-outs for the team managers to sit in, and these were sensibly positioned next to the crowd perimeter fence around the half way line.
 ‘Sensible’ in that they were at chest height and as a spectator you could rest your pie and lukewarm tea on their roof and see over them.
 I liked standing there, it was handy for reading the newspaper too.

-I turned up for a new season in August 2010 to find that two new breeze-block dugouts had been built.
+I turned up for a new season to find that two new breeze-block dugouts had been built.
 Describing them as dug-outs is erroneous.
 A dug-out implies that something has been ‘dug-out’ of the ground.
 These hadn’t been ‘dug-out’, these had been ‘erected’ to structural standards that would protect observers at the Nevada Desert nuclear testing site.
 Indeed if Hitler’s bunker had been built to such a specification then we’d be queuing up for guided tours and not wondering which Berlin car park it was beneath, after Russian bulldozers flattened it.

 Appearance aside, the worst thing about them was their new position.
 They have moved them forward some twenty feet, beyond the running track, and they now sat near the touchline.
 This afforded the managers of both teams a closer view of proceedings but totally obscured them for half of the spectators in the ground.